bjeker/wall-e-impact/README.md

 # wall-e-impact

-`wall-e-impact` is a gaming environmental impact calculator plugin which euses the ImpactFramework [IEF](https://github.com/Green-Software-Foundation/ief) to retrieve energy and embodied carbon estimates.
+`wall-e-impact` is a gaming environmental impact calculator plugin which uses the ImpactFramework [IEF](https://github.com/Green-Software-Foundation/ief) to retrieve energy and embodied carbon estimates while playing games on pc.

 ## Usage